chancesmith/chance-smith-gatsby-blog/content/blog/pm-two-weeks-to-launch/index.md

 5. Create a pull-request with each branch for someone else to review
    - once the pull-request is reviewed, the code owner/creator is the one to merge into main

-🎗 ️might be good to only branch off of main
+🎗might be good to only branch off of main

 So, keep the branches/tasks small (really small) and moving quickly into main.
 Average a pull-request a day.
 This will help reduce merge errors.
 You'll have far less merge errors if you keep tasks small and merged into main often.